US downgrades Pakistan in religious freedom rankings

-WASHINGTON (AP) — The Trump administration has placed Pakistan on its list of worst offenders for nations that infringe on religious freedom.
+WASHINGTON (AP) — The Trump administration on Tuesday placed Pakistan on its annual list of worst offenders for nations that infringe on religious freedom.

-Secretary of State Mike Pompeo says he added Pakistan to its list of “countries of particular concern” regarding protection for people to worship according to their beliefs.
+Secretary of State Mike Pompeo said in a statement he added Pakistan to the U.S. list of “countries of particular concern” regarding protection for people to worship according to their beliefs.
 Pakistan had previously been on a special watch list for religious freedom.
-The downgrade means that Pakistan could be hit with U.S. sanctions although such penalties have generally been waived.
+The downgrade means that Pakistan could be hit with U.S. sanctions although such penalties have generally been waived in the past.

-Other countries on the blacklist released Tuesday include China, Eritrea, Iran, Myanmar, North Korea, Sudan, Saudi Arabia, Tajikistan and Turkmenistan.
-They’re accused of systematic, ongoing egregious violations of religious freedom.
+Other countries on the blacklist, which calls out nations for “systematic, ongoing and egregious violations of religious freedom,” are China, Eritrea, Iran, Myanmar, North Korea, Sudan, Saudi Arabia, Tajikistan and Turkmenistan.
+All had been so designated in last year’s list.
+Uzbekistan had previously been named a “country of particular concern,” but Pompeo upgraded it to the special watch list.
+The watch list now also includes the Comoros Islands and Russia.

-Uzbekistan had previously been designated as an offender, but Pompeo upgraded it to the watch list.
-That list also includes Comoros and Russia.
+In addition, Pompeo designated several Islamic militant groups as “entities of particular concern” as they do not meet the definition of countries.
+Those are the al-Nusra front in Syria, the Yemen-based al-Qaida in the Arabian Peninsula, al-Qaida, Somalia’s al-Shabab, Boko Haram in West Africa, Yemen’s Houthi rebels, the Islamic State and the Taliban.

 Most Read Nation & World Stories